 So just “doing playdough” is not a therapy activity.
 It is how an OT uses the playdough that makes a difference to a child’s development.

-It involves gaining a deeper understanding of the child's struggles and strengths, and then conveying that understanding to the significant people in the child's life.
+It also involves gaining a deeper understanding of the child's struggles and strengths, and then conveying that understanding to the significant people in the child's life.

 My absolute favorite aspect of occupational therapy is getting to play with kids in order to help them.
 It is especially wonderful when working with kids from deprived backgrounds, who are usually just trying to survive a hostile environment.
 For them to discover the joy of play while working on their skills is very special.